brianmtreese/briantree.se/_posts/2025/09/2025-09-11-how-to-add-jump-links-in-angular.md

 date: "2025-09-11"
 video_id: "Dz8ERBSXoHs"
 tags:
+  - "Accessibility"
   - "Angular"
+  - "Angular Components"
   - "Angular Routing"
-  - "Angular Components"
+  - "Angular Styles"
   - "Animation"
+  - "CSS"
-  - "Accessibility"
+  - "HTML"
 ---

 <p class="intro"><span class="dropcap">H</span>ave you ever wondered if you can add jump links in Angular?
 With plain HTML you simply use an <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/a" target="_blank">anchor</a> and an ID, but in Angular that doesn’t really work.
 In this tutorial, I’ll show you the right way to build smooth, router-friendly jump links.
 And by the end, your pages will jump and scroll better than ever!</p>